poojanaitam28/poojanaitam28/README.md

 # 💫 About Me:
 Software Developer Intern with experience in front-end development, API integration, and UI/UX design.
 Proficient in ReactJS, JavaScript, Node.js, Express.js, and MongoDB.
 Skilled in DevOps tools like Docker, AWS, CI/CD, and Linux scripting.
+Recent MCA graduate passionate about full-stack development and emerging technologies.

 ## 🌐 Socials: